Our policy networks provide a space where housing professionals converge for discussions and collaborations on housing policies.

 This network is open to both CIH members and non-members.

-This new social security group will bring together people interested in welfare reform and will provide a forum for members to share learning and experiences, and to help shape CIH’s policy work in this area.
+The social security group brings together people interested in social security reform and provides a forum for members to share learning and experiences, and to help shape CIH’s policy work in this area.

 Our policy team